What Is Sales Prospecting?

 2. Do your research

 Finding out as much as you can about your prospect before you make contact is a crucial step in the strategic prospecting process.
-You need to be sure the person you’re targeting is a good fit for your product or service.
+The most important part of your research is to source accurate contact data (B2B emails and cell phone numbers lists) to connect with decision-makers in your target organizations.

 3. Understand the company’s internal structure